 A Rigid flex PCB is composed of alternating or interchanging layers of rigid and flexible PCB material.
-It becomes prudent to determine the number of layers needed for the PCB when transitioning from rigid to a Rigid flex PCB type.
+It becomes prudent to determine the number of layers needed for the PCB when transitioning from rigid to a wonderful rigid-flex pcb type.
 Always consult RayMing PCB and Assembly as your OEM (original electronic manufacturer) to ensure your requirements are within the fabrication confines handled by the company.
-It helps ensure that your OEM can manage the layer number in your rigid flex board when fabricating.
+It helps ensure that your OEM can manage the layer number in your rigid-flexible pcb when fabricating.

 A critical method of ensuring this in your Rigid flex PCB design includes adhering to the rigid-flex design guidelines to ensure the PCB facilitates heat sinking.
-Considering such an aspect prevents overheating that, in turn, damages your PCB components.
+Considering such an aspect prevents overheating that, in turn, damages your rigid-flex board components.

-The layup of PCB materials is always vital for rigid-flex boards.
-Getting the best possible material layup is crucial, which becomes a reality when closely collaborating with your Rigid flex PCB manufacturer.
+The layup of PCB materials is always vital for flex-rigid board.
+Getting the best possible material layup is crucial, which becomes a reality when closely collaborating with your Rigid flex PCB manufacturers.
 Some of the essential subjects of close collaboration revolve around the following.

 - The rating regarding UL flammability

 - Impedance control